Bayesian Additive Main Effects and Multiplicative Interaction Models using Tensor Regression for Multi-environmental Trials: Methods

 Following the tensor notation presented, the BAMMIT model can be written more compactly as:

 where $\bm{y}$ is an $N$-dimensional vector, as before $\mu$ is the grand mean, $\lambda_q$ is the strength of the $q^{th}$ component, and $\bm{\varepsilon}$ is a noise vector such that each entry $\varepsilon_n \sim \mathcal{N}(0,\sigma^2)$, with $n= 1,\dots,N$.
+Even though we assume normality, it is possible to assume other distributions for the noise vector.
+Moreover, it is feasible to consider a heteroscedastic structure for some components of the model, as will be presented in Section \ref{case}.

-Note that each vector $\bm{b}^{(1)},\bm{b}^{(2)},\ldots,\bm{b}^{(V)}$ consists of $B_1,B_2,\ldots,B_V$ values, respectively, each of which representing the levels of a factor (e.g., 8 genotypes, 10 environments and 4 soil types would yield $B_1=8,B_2=10,B_3=4$, with $V=3$).
+In Equation (\ref{bmodel}), each vector $\bm{b}^{(1)},\bm{b}^{(2)},\ldots,\bm{b}^{(V)}$ consists of $B_1,B_2,\ldots,B_V$ values, respectively, each of which represents the levels of a factor (e.g., 8 genotypes, 10 environments and 4 soil types would yield $B_1=8,B_2=10,B_3=4$, with $V=3$).
 The cumulative direct sum operator $\dplus$ then ensures sums of main effects representing all possible combinations between levels, each corresponding to one observation in the data set.
-The additive term represents the individual effect of each predictor, while the summation captures via Q components the interactions between the individual effects.
-In the case where there is only the effect of two variables, the model in Equation \ref{bmodel} is reduced to the AMMI model.
+The additive term represents the individual effect of each predictor, while the summation captures (via $Q$ components) the interactions between the individual effects.
+In the case where there is only the effect of two variables, the model in Equation (\ref{bmodel}) is reduced to the AMMI model.
 The summation term provides a regularisation on the complexity of the model, with larger $Q$ yielding a more complex set of interactions.

 The model in the form presented in Equation (\ref{bmodel}) allows for the inclusion and study of multiple categorical predictors beyond the standard $G\times E$ pair used in AMMI models, and the understanding of their effects in two parts, individually and when interacting.
 As in the traditional AMMI model, $Q$ is fixed and represents how many multiplicative terms are included in the model.
 Common extra predictors that might be added to the model include soil type, time, or growth stages, amongst many others.
 Being able to tractably estimate the effect of each of these on a phenotype would be extremely useful for practitioners, whilst retaining the simple interpretation of the parameters in the AMMI model.